NielsLeenheer/ReceiptPrinterEncoder/README.md

 The following code pages are supported for StarPRNT printers: cp437, cp858, cp852, cp860, cp861, cp863, cp865, cp866, cp855, cp857, cp862, cp864, cp737, cp869, cp874, windows1252, windows1250, windows1251.

+#### Printer support

+Support for one specific code pages is not only dependant on this library, even more important is that the printer understands it.
+And support for code pages depend on manufacturer and model.
+Some only support a few, some support most of these.
+There are probably no printers that support all of them.

+Before choosing a code page, check the technical manual of your printer which codepages are supported.
+If your printer does not support a code page that you need, you are out of luck and nothing this library does can help you solve this problem.

+#### Advanced text compositing

+For some languages it might even be better to print text as an image, because receipt printers do not support advanced text compositing required by some languages, such as Arabic.
+You can do this by creating a Canvas and drawing your text on there.
+When finished, you can then use the canvas as a parameter of the `.image()` method to send it to the printer.

+#### Code page mappings

+When using the ESC/POS langauge this library uses the Epson code page mappings and Epson printers will support most of the code pages out of the box.
+However, other manufacturers might support the same code pages, but use a different mapping.
+That means that even though the printer supports the code page, the way to activate it is different for that printer.
+This library does support a number of code page mappings for other manufacturers, such as `bixolon`, `citizen`, `zjiang` and `star` (in ESC/POS emulation mode).

+You can activate these alternative mappings with a parameter when the library is instantiated:

+    let encoder = new ThermalPrinterEncoder({
+        codepageMapping: 'bixolon'
+    });

+If you want to use a code page mapping that is specific to your printer, you can also specify an object with the correct mappings:

+    let encoder = new ThermalPrinterEncoder({
+        codepageMapping: {
+            'cp437': 0x00,
+            'cp850': 0x02,
+            'cp860': 0x03,
+            'cp863': 0x04,
+            'cp865': 0x05,
+            'cp851': 0x0b,
+            'cp858': 0x13,
+        }
+    });

+Each property name must be one of the code pages supported by this library and the value is the number which is used for that code page on your printer.

+If you use the StarPRNT language, you do not need to specify a `codepageMapping`.

+#### Auto encoding

+It is also possible to enable auto encoding of code pages.
+The library will then automatically switch between code pages depending on the text that you want to print.

+    let result = encoder
+        .codepage('auto')
+        .text('Iñtërnâtiônàlizætiøn')
+        .text('διεθνοποίηση')
+        .text('интернационализация')
+        .encode()

+Or even mix code pages within the same text:

+    let result = encoder
+        .codepage('auto')
+        .text('You can mix ελληνική γλώσσα and русский язык') .encode()

+By default the library only considers some of the most common code pages when detecting the right code page for each letter.
+If you want to add another code page candidate or remove on, because it is not supported by your printer, you can.
+You can customize the candidate code pages by setting an option during instantiation of the library:

+    let encoder = new ThermalPrinterEncoder({
+        codepageCandidates: [
+            'cp437', 'cp858', 'cp860', 'cp861', 'cp863', 'cp865',
+            'cp852', 'cp857', 'cp855', 'cp866', 'cp869',
+        ]
+    });

 ### Text